afcarl/fss17/6learners.md

 ---
-title: 5 Classifiers
+title: 6 Learners (and which is "best")
 published: true
 ---

+## Caveat emptor

 The following remarks are very subjective.
-In fact each of the following "sentences" is really just by current heuristics, each of which really needs experimental verification.
+In fact each of the following "sentences" is really just one of my current heuristics, each of which really needs experimental verification.

+## Eval Criteria

 Is a learner